-A chemical pregnancy is another word for a very early miscarriage or spontaneous abortion which aborts prior to seeing the fetus.
 A chemical pregnancy is a pregnancy that has been confirmed by a pregnancy test (either blood or urine), but there are no other significant clinical signs of the pregnancy and there is nothing seen on ultrasound.
-The urine pregnancy test is often faintly positive or blood hCg levels are very low and don't increase appropriately.
+The urine pregnancy test is often faintly positive or blood hCG levels are very low and don't increase appropriately.

-It is believed that fertilization occurs, but that the egg has died shortly after implantation.
-Using beta-hCg blood testing, a woman can test positive for pregnancy as early as 1-2 days before a menstrual period is missed, usually 11 or 12 days after conception.
+In a chemical pregnancy, it is believed that fertilization occurs, but the egg dies shortly after implantation.
+Using beta-hCG blood testing, a woman can test positive for pregnancy as early as 1-2 days before a menstrual period is missed, usually 11 or 12 days after conception.

 A chemical pregnancy happens much more frequently than most people expect, probably up to 30-40% of all pregnancies end up in a chemical pregnancy, and without early testing, most women would never have known about it.
-If the pregnancy develops for several more weeks, a sac forms, but without an embryo.
-That's called a 'blighted ovum'.
+If the pregnancy develops and goes unnoticed for several more weeks, a sac may form but without an embryo, which is known as a 'blighted ovum'.